METAFFORDANCE - Visualise Your Future Actions

 Click image to enlarge

-And don't forget research shows that using a hands-free cellphone while driving has an effect on driving similar or worse than driving drunk (at or above .05 BAC).
+And don't forget research shows that using a hands-free cellphone while driving has an effect on driving similar or worse than driving drunk.

 The research worldwide shows that road accidents, especially the many horrible non-fatal crashes, significantly decrease where .05 limits (or less) have been introduced.

-Men: 2 drinks in first hour, 1 per hour after.
+Men: 2 drinks max in first hour, 1 per hour after.

 Women: 1 drink per hour.